jentery/routledgeCompanionMSDH/projects.md

-## A Glossary of Projects Appearing the Routledge Companion to Media Studies and Digital Humanities (Draft)
+## A Glossary of Projects Mentioned in the Routledge Companion to Media Studies and Digital Humanities (Draft)

 A Glossary of Projects Mentioned in this Companion